-Nonviolent communication: Dr. Marshall Rosenberg
+Nonviolent communication: Dr. Marshall Rosenberg language of life at the center

 Discover the transformative power of nonviolent communication at the Center for Nonviolent Communication.